ficly/ficly_export/README.md

 ## TODO

-* Could be better looking.
+* Could be better looking, especially on mobile.
 You're welcome to help with that and submit a pull request!
 * Speed up the export process.
 You're also welcome to help with that.
 To look at the monster as it is, check out lib/tasks/export.rake.